-IRISS has created a storyboard (an animated, engaging video) of Insight 12, which is a useful summary : Measuring personal outcomes: Challenges and strategies (video storyboard)
+Iriss has created a storyboard (an animated, engaging video) of Insight 12, which is a useful summary: Measuring personal outcomes: Challenges and strategies (video storyboard)

 - A focus on personal outcomes offers the potential to refocus on what matters to people who use services, with potential benefits for the individuals involved, staff and organisations

 - It is important to be clear about the purpose of measuring outcomes.
 In particular, whether the measurement is primarily for improvement purposes or for judgement - in practice it may well be both